-The College has a year end cash balances of £9.5m and £12.3m borrowings with bankers.
-The borrowings are split as follows; £10.0m is loan outstanding on a 25-year term loan running until July 2038 and £2.3m is loan outstanding on 25 year term loan running to 2034.
-The College has a further £6m revolving credit facility with terms running to August 2022.
-At 31 July 2020 £0.0m of this revolving credit facility was drawn (£0.0m at 31 July 2019).
+The College has year end cash balances of £16.1m and £10.9m borrowings with bankers.
+The borrowings are split as follows: £8.9m is outstanding on a 25-year term loan running until July 2038 and £2m is outstanding on a 25-year term loan running to 2034.
 Future forecasts show net cash inflow from operating activities with sufficient headroom to manage the financial risks.

 A report on the potential impacts of Brexit has been prepared and shared with the Corporation, considering the impact on student recruitment, staffing and the supply chain.
-No significant impact on the College is expected.
+No significant impact on the College has been experienced to date.

 A detailed report on Going Concern has been prepared and after making appropriate enquiries, the Corporation considers that the College has adequate resources to continue in operational existence for the foreseeable future.
-For this reason it continues to adopt the going concern basis in preparing the financial statements.
+For this reason, it continues to adopt the going concern basis in preparing the financial statements.